unoplatform/uno/doc/articles/Uno-UI-Performance.md

        </TextBlock>
        ```
 - Resources
-    - Avoid using `x:Name` in `ResourceDictionary` as those force early instanciation of the resource
+    - Avoid using `x:Name` in `ResourceDictionary` as those force early instantiation of the resource
     - Use [`Uno.XamlMerge.Task`](https://github.com/unoplatform/uno.xamlmerge.task) to merge all top-level App.xaml resource dictionaries

 ## Advanced performance Tracing